- Bats Left, Throws Left

 - Born May 31, 1967 in East Chicago, IN USA

 Lofton played for the University of Arizona where he was also on the basketball team which reached the Final Four in 1988.
 He was signed as a 17th round pick in the 1988 amateur draft by the Houston Astros and scout Clark Crist at age 21 and broke in with 21 games at the age of 24 in 1991.
 The next year, he was traded to the Cleveland Indians for Eddie Taubensee.

 Lofton finished second in the Rookie of the Year voting in 1992 on the weight of an AL-leading 66 stolen bases, kicking off a five-year run as league champion.
-He became a star in the 1993 expansion year when he hit .325, fourth in the league, scored 116 runs, and won a Gold Glove.
+He became a star in the 1993 expansion year when he hit .325, fourth in the American League, scored 116 runs, and won a Gold Glove.
 The next year, he was again fourth in the league with a .349 average, leading the league in hits, winning another Gold Glove, and finishing 2nd in the league in runs scored.
 In 1995, Lofton became the first player since the 1961 expansion to have three multi-triple games in a season; 9 years later Carl Crawford topped him with four.